9health/00-dotnet-tutorial/201_samples/doc/Food_Demo_Prog.md

       DELETE | Foods | ID | 5
       LIST
       ```
+  - Reg is synomnym for register that is used when test ALU in CPU!!! _Please recommend better word if you can!_.

 - How to test code efficiently?
 For example: when code is updated and regression is ran, PASSED or FAILED testcases should be reported.